-Applicants are responsible for properly completing the application, sending supporting documents and fees to OptomCAS in a timely manner and regularly checking their application status.
-OptomCAS applicants to schools and colleges of optometry agree to abide by the following rules and requirements.
+Applicants are responsible for properly completing the application, sending supporting documents and fees to OptomCAS in a timely manner, and regularly checking their application status.
+OptomCAS applicants to schools and colleges of optometry agree to:

-- Provide the names and email addresses of evaluators and notify them they will be contacted by email for their letter and Evaluation Request Form
+- Provide the names and email addresses of your evaluators and notify them that they will be contacted by email for their letter and Evaluation Request Form.

-- Print a copy of the completed OptomCAS application before e-submitting it to OptomCAS
+- Print a copy of the completed OptomCAS application upon submission.

-- Promptly notify all designated schools and colleges of optometry of any change in contact information
+- Promptly notify all designated schools and colleges of any change in contact information.

-- Respond promptly to schools and colleges, either to accept or decline interview invitations and offers of admission (this includes informing schools and colleges if an applicant cannot make a scheduled interview date)
+- Respond promptly to schools and colleges, either to accept or decline interview invitations and offers of admission.

 Applicant Code of Conduct